What is penetration testing?

 Types of penetration test

-Different types of penetration testing will focus on different aspects of your organisation’s logical perimeter – the boundary that separates your network from the Internet.
+Different penetration testing types will focus on various aspects of your organisation’s logical perimeter.
+This is the boundary that separates your network from the Internet.

 Infrastructure (network) penetration tests